metavee/blog/_drafts/2024-04-05-rules-of-set.md

 <!-- TODO: Proper section spacing -->
 <!-- TODO: Nicer layout for showing groups of cards -->

+Set is a card game for 1-8 (best with 3-4).
+Here are some things I like about it:

+- it is conceptually very simple
+- it is weirdly difficult
+- it is played in real time, so _it is always everyone's turn_
+- it plays well online, e.g. via [Set with Friends](https://setwithfriends.com/)

 The rules of Set are simple, but hard to explain in words.
 In fact, most of the game is about one rule, which I'll refer to as **the rule**.
 Set is about finding sets of 3 cards which satisfy **the rule**.